trinodb/trino/docs/src/main/sphinx/udf/sql/return.md

 ## Description

-Provide the value from a [SQL routines](/routines/introduction) to the caller.
+Provide the value from a [](/udf/sql) to the caller.
 The value is the result of evaluating the expression.
 It can be a static value, a declared variable or a more complex expression.

 ## Examples